solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 As part of the optimization work for the `astcenc` 2.x series, I've been adding extensive vectorization for all of the usual architecture candidates: SSE, AVX, and (of course) NEON.
-Many seemingly innocent patterns of SIMD usage can introduce reassociation differences, and most months see me hunting down a new unintended variability that I've introduced ...
+Many seemingly innocent patterns of SIMD usage introduce reassociation differences, and most months see me hunting down a new unintended variability that I've introduced ...

 Example pattern
 ---------------

-One of the basic patterns for a texture compressor is the error summation loop.
+One of the basic building blocks of a texture compressor is the error summation loop.
 Given a candidate encoding, iterate through all of the texels and compute the error between the encoding and the original data.
 Do this for many encodings, and then pick those that give the lowest accumulated error.

 The essence of such a loop looks like this: